 In essence, digital pedagogy deals with education – principles and legalities, characteristics, limits – and the specificity of the field is given by the distinctive note that the digital component adds to learning, teaching methods, assessment of learning, learning content, learning conditions, as well as the extent to which it contributes to their efficiency.
 In situations where a teaching, learning and/or assessment experience supported by digital technologies cannot be transposed into the „analogue environment” without altering its essence (the learning objectives and/or the didactic strategy), then we can speak of innovation exclusive to the field of study of digital pedagogy.

-However, digital pedagogy is not a science of education, but a part of pedagogy, a component of the system of education sciences.
+However, digital pedagogy is not a new science of education, but a part of pedagogy, a component of the system of education sciences.

 Is there a digital pedagogy without computers? asked Paul Fyfe, from Florida State University, in 2011, in an attempt to circumscribe a digital pedagogy for the humanities.
 Today, we could imagine various other digital tools and applications, more or less miniaturized, as well as more variants of digital interfaces, which do not necessarily require physical contact.
 In any case, we cannot limit the understanding of digital pedagogy to the tools we use (Fyfe, 2011) or, we would add, to the way we use digital tools today.

 Conceptualizing educational applications of new media is a prolific exercise for the broad field of educational sciences.